Earning money while working just a few hours per week or even sleeping does sound like a dream come true.

 Why Build Passive Income Streams?

-You probably don’t want to have to work more hours in order to earn more money, and it’s nice to have some time off too!
+You probably don’t want to have to work more hours to earn more money, and it’s nice to have some time off too!

-If you have money coming in from various sources at all times during the day, this means that you have the freedom to do other things.
+If you have money from multiple sources coming in at all times during the day, this means that you have the freedom to do other things.

 You can use this money to fund your retirement (either the money you save, or as an income when you are retired), or as an income whilst you’re going around doing whatever you want to do!